-Title The High Court Decides – The Marriage Survey Will Proceed, Castan Centre for Human Rights Law Blog, 7 September 2017 Degree of recognition National Media name/outlet Castan Centre for Human Rights Law Blog Media type Web Country Australia Date 7/09/17 Description In September 2017, the High Court handed down a decision that will have ramifications for a very important social issue: the lack of marriage equality in Australia.
+Title The High Court Decides – The Marriage Survey Will Proceed, Castan Centre for Human Rights Law Blog, 7 September 2017 Degree of recognition National Media name/outlet Castan Centre for Human Rights Law Blog Media type Web Country/Territory Australia Date 7/09/17 Description In September 2017, the High Court handed down a decision that will have ramifications for a very important social issue: the lack of marriage equality in Australia.

 In the two cases – Wilkie and others v The Commonwealth and Australian Marriage Equality Ltd and others v Minister for Finance – the High Court rejected challenges to the so-called ‘Australian Marriage Law Postal Survey’.
 This decision therefore now permits the Australian Bureau of Statistics (ABS) to lawfully proceed with a statistical survey to obtain the views of the Australian community on a fundamental human rights question.

 This piece discusses why these challenges may have failed.